mingmengmong6/2D-DigitalCompositing/Assignment/Midterm.md

 ||**47 Ronin directed by Carl Rinsch**
 ||**Walking with Dinosaurs directed by Barry Cook and Neil Nightingale**
 ||**2014 오스카 수상 Gravity**
-2014|**Movies on the Horizon: RoboCop,Lone Survivor Noah,Captain America: The Winter Soldier, Dawn of the Planet of the Apes,The Amazing Spider-Man 2,X-Men: Days of Future Past,Transformers: Age of Extinction,Edge of Tomorrow,Teenage Mutant Ninja Turtles,Jupiter Ascending,Interstellar,The Hobbit: There and Back Again,Tomorrowland
+2014|**Movies on the Horizon: RoboCop,Lone Survivor Noah,Captain America: The Winter Soldier,Dawn of the Planet of the Apes,The Amazing Spider-Man 2,X-Men: Days of Future Past,Transformers: Age of Extinction,Edge of Tomorrow,Teenage Mutant Ninja Turtles,Jupiter Ascending,Interstellar,The Hobbit: There and Back Again,Tomorrowland
 ||**
 ||**
 ||**